Join the Team/Job Postings

 - Maintain an up to date edit with per shot version updates from vfx departments including; plates, layout, animation, reference, lighting, dialogue and 3D iterations of shots.
 Report updates to cutsthat may include: frame ranges, omits, shot additions, retimes and post moves.

-- Maintain the Edbot/Cutlist in itview by uploading and publishing the most current cuts of all sequences, trailers and marketing spots.
+- Maintain the review cutlist by uploading and publishing the most current cuts of all sequences, trailers and marketing spots using proprietary tools.

 - Use count sheets and cut reference verify that the information provided by production matches the current cut, correct plates have been sent and received, correct versions and frame ranges of the plates and are being used by the artists, and provide information and clarification when needed.